ewilded/psychoPATH/README.md

 The purpose of creating this tool was to automate the detection of these non-trivial web root file uploads.

-Neither this tool or this write up focus on the possible ways of circumventing any mechanisms preventing one from controlling the uploaded file contents/extension; which simply is the natural next step once we know we can upload legitimate files to the webroot.
-One thing at a time, for now we just want to detect if we can upload a file anywhere in the webroot.
+At this point, controlling the uploaded file contents/extension is not the focus.
+One thing at a time, first we just want to detect if we can upload a *legitimate* file anywhere in the webroot.

 ## Inisght into scenarios
 ### path traversal + upload dir outside the webroot